 • Cross-team alignment: security, networking, and business stakeholders share a common vocabulary of facts.

-6. Conclusion: a built-in, adaptive defense stack
+Conclusion: a built-in, adaptive DDoS defense stack

 The scale and complexity of network attacks keep increasing.
 The real architectural risk is often not the attack itself, but the heterogeneous bolt-on introduced to counter it—something alien to the rest of the stack—or brittle processes that still depend heavily on humans at the worst moment.
 We are fully aware that a security system with punitive operational overhead will not be accepted by engineering and operations teams.
 Delivering multi-tier policies as OpenResty Edge built-in capabilities is how we meet performance, compatibility, and operability inside a single product—without stacking another standalone “DDoS box” or a parallel operations surface.
+The same built-in philosophy extends up the stack to the programmable WAF.

 • Console + Agent: Configure all policies in a centralized Console; Agents on each node pull and synchronize via API—no logging into servers one by one for manual changes.